Skip to content

 Visual Materials

-The Transportation subseries comprises sheet music published between 1900 and 1956 and focuses on innovative modes of transportation in 20th-century America.
+The Transportation subseries comprises sheet music published between 1900 and 1956 and focuses on innovative modes of transportation in twentieth-century America.
 This includes airplanes, airships, automobiles, balloons, cable cars, jitneys, motorcycles, railroads, rolling chairs, streetcars, taxis, and wagons.
 Included are scores about American aviator, officer, and author Charles A. Lindbergh (1902-1974).

 priJLC_SMUS